 Compression socks (also sometimes called compression stockings) use a stronger elastic to increase the pressure on the legs, ankles, and feet.
 The graduated compression helps move blood through veins towards the heart.
 This type of compression helps to increase circulation, energize tired, achy legs, and helps to prevent and reduce swelling.

 While compression socks can reduce the risk of blood clots, it is possible to still get one even when wearing them.
 If symptoms of blood clots appear, be sure to get medical attention.

 Other Tips for Preventing Blood Clots

 Blood clots are serious and not just an issue for older folks, so it’s best to take action to prevent them.
-In addition, to wearing compression socks for flying here are some other things to try:
+In addition to wearing compression socks for flying long distances, here are some other things to try:

 - Move!
 Stretch your legs and get up and walk periodically.
 If you can’t get up and walk then point and flex your toes and make circles with your feet.